Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 3: Alberobello

-A daytrip to the iconic Trulli village of Alberobello is an iconic stop on your Puglia itinerary.
+One of the highlights of our Puglia itinerary was a visit to the iconic Trulli village of Alberobello.
 The town’s curved white huts with limestone conical roofs are unique and date back to the 14th century.
 These days, locals still live in them!
-We were excited to visit this spot, and it definitely exceeded our expectations.

 A woman in a teal dress walks toward a white stone building with a conical roof in Alberobello, surrounded by potted plants, under a pastel sky at sunset.
 An iconic place to add to your puglia itinerary

-As it’s one of the most popular sites in Puglia, it’s best to visit early in the morning.
-Park your car here (in the historic center), and spend an hour or two roaming the picturesque streets of Alberobello.
+It’s best to visit Alberobello early in the morning, as it gets very busy.
+We parked our car here (in the historic center) and spent an hour or two roaming the picturesque streets.

 A white stone trullo house with a conical roof in Alberobello, puglia Italy, decorated with souvenirs and magnets at the entrance-a cute shop to visit on your puglia itinerary